Aszeal/Election_Analysis-/README.md

 ## Election Audit Summary
 ### The script is highly versitle and can be retro-fitted to meet various need of any election.

-  - For example,  we can modify the script to be used to track the "smallest county" by changing the script to look like the following:
+  -For example,  we can modify the script to be used to track the "smallest county" by changing the script to look like the following:
   ```
   smallest_county = empty string
   smallest_county_count = 0